gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 or a domain (`my-runner.example.com:8093`).
 The runner uses this information to create a TLS certificate, for a secure connection.

-NOTE:
+NOTES:

-Live sessions are initiated by the web browser.
+- Live sessions are initiated by the web browser.
 Make sure your web browser can connect to the `advertise_address`.
+- The address must be a public IP address, unless the [`allow_local_requests_from_web_hooks_and_services` application setting](https://docs.gitlab.com/ee/api/settings.html#list-of-settings-that-can-be-accessed-via-api-calls) is enabled.

 | Setting | Description |
 | ------- | ----------- |